- Sashité for Developers

 s:P |

-side: second → first |
+pin.side: second → first |

 Style change (Piece Style changes)

-s:R |
+m:R |

 State change (Piece State changes)

-Add or change the PIN prefix:
+Add, change, or remove the PIN prefix:

 | Before | After | Change |